-The PeopleGoal Job Performance and Performance Review Policy describes the process of performance reviews, what employees may expect from performance reviews, and how performance reviews are linked to employee compensation or bonuses.
-Simply adjust the information in the brackets to suit your company’s needs.
+The PeopleGoal Job Performance Evaluation and Performance Review Policy describes the process of job performance evaluations and reviews, what employees may expect from performance appraisals, and how performance evaluations are linked to employee compensation or bonuses.
+Download the policy template to PDF and simply adjust the information in the brackets to suit your company’s needs.

-Performance reviews are used to monitor employee growth and satisfaction as well as to express company needs and objectives for the upcoming year.
-The purpose of a performance review is to provide an opportunity to develop through professional activities, open a regular and meaningful conversation between the company and its employees, and to identify documented performance plans.
-This company uses a human resources platform so that employees and managers can keep track of company goals.
-To view information regarding future or past performance reviews, check the human resources platform.
+Performance evaluations or performance reviews are used to monitor employee growth and satisfaction as well as to express company needs and objectives for the upcoming year.
+The purpose of a performance review is to provide an opportunity for employees to develop through professional activities, open a regular and meaningful conversation between the company and its employees, and to identify documented performance plans.

 ‘Exceptional’ employees perform additional duties, set positive examples for others, and regularly exceed company targets.
 If an employee demonstrates the exceptional standard by: